openphilanthropy/unrestricted-adversarial-examples/README.md

 ### Warm-up FAQ

-We have a [growing collection of frequently asked questions about the warm-up phase](warmup_faq.md).
-If you have additional questions, feel free to [submit a new GitHub issue with the "question" tag](https://github.com/google/unrestricted-adversarial-examples/issues/new) and we will respond shortly.
+We have a growing [FAQ for the warm-up phase](warmup_faq.md).
+If you have additional questions, feel free to [submit a new GitHub issue](https://github.com/google/unrestricted-adversarial-examples/issues/new) with the "question" tag and we will respond shortly.

 ## Contest phase